bingo-keith/react-news/README.md

 - This demo API's document website is "http://apizza.cc/console/project/83e99a6c60849a0aa77b0850690ba158/browse

-- when finish downloading dependencies and write ==="webpack-dev-server --contentbase src --inline --hot"=== code in terminal and run demo
+- when finish downloading dependencies and write "webpack-dev-server --contentbase src --inline --hot" code in terminal and run demo
 "